mSparks43/XPlane-11-AutoATC-plugin/README.md

 See the [releases page](https://github.com/mSparks43/XPlane-11-AutoATC-plugin/releases) for the latest download.

-In order to use ATC services and have a better text to speech output, two companion apps for Android are available, in a basic [freeware version](https://play.google.com/store/apps/details?id=org.zem.atctrans) and a [payware version](https://play.google.com/store/apps/details?id=org.zem.atctranspro) with more features.
+In order to use ATC services use [AutoATC Trainer](https://play.google.com/store/apps/details?id=org.zem.atctranspro) for Android

 # Installing
 * Extract the "AutoATC" folder to "X-Plane/Resources/plugins"